lucidworks/banana/README.md

 This release includes the following bug fixes and improvement:

-1. Allow users to change URL setting of banana-int collection.
-1. Fixed bug when loading saved dashboards from a remote Solr server.
 1. Added new panels:
     * Significant Terms panel
     * Time Series panel
     * Graph panel
+1. Adding multi-query operator with a default OR operator
-1. Added support for Travis CI
+1. Added Travis CI integration
 1. Using collections API instead of cores API to populate collections list
+1. Allow users to change URL setting of banana-int collection
+1. Fixed bug when loading saved dashboards from a remote Solr server

 ## Older Release Notes